-Physical Evaluation Board Liaison Officer is assigned to them to ensure the Airman or Guardian's case file is complete and the case moves forward in a timely manner.
-As the "go to" person for the Airman or Guardian, the Physical Evaluation Liaison Officer (PEBLO) provides information about the IDES process, helps manage their expectations, briefs the Airman or Guardian on their MEB and/or PEB results, and their rights.
+Physical Evaluation Board Liaison Officer (PEBLO) is assigned to them to ensure the Airman or Guardian's case file is complete and the case moves forward in a timely manner.
+As the "go to" person for the Airman or Guardian, the PEBLO provides information about the IDES process, helps manage their expectations, briefs the Airman or Guardian on their MEB and/or PEB results, and their rights.
 A Military Service Coordinator (MSC) from the VA is also assigned to work directly with the Airman or Guardian.
-The VA Coordinator's primary role is to assist Service members with applying for VA compensation claims within the IDES and to coordinate their medical evaluation appointments.
+The MSC's primary role is to assist Service members with applying for VA compensation claims within the IDES and to coordinate their medical evaluation appointments.
 The MSC is the liaison between DoD and VA throughout the IDES process.
-Unit leadership should take an active role in ensuring the Wounded, Ill or Injured Airman or Guardian's MEB and/or PEB is submitted in a timely manner and assist the RCC and the medical team with obtaining any required documents.
+MSC's can also assist active-duty personnel with other benefits such as auto or housing grants.
+Unit leadership should take an active role in ensuring the wounded, ill or injured Airman or Guardian's MEB and/or PEB is submitted in a timely manner and assist the RCC and the medical team with obtaining any required documents.

-An MEB is an informal board comprised of at least two IDES-trained physicians and a medical authority, who are responsible for MEB oversight.
-The MEB determines if an Airman or Guardian has a medical condition that will prevent him or her from reasonably performing the duties of their office, grade, rank, or rating.
-When the MEB reviews the case and considers the Airman or Guardian's return to duty within a year questionable, the case is forwarded to a Physical Evaluation Board (PEB).
+A MEB is an informal board comprised of at least two IDES trained physicians and a medical authority, who are responsible for MEB oversight at the installation level.
+The MEB determines if an Airman or Guardian has a medical condition that will prevent them from reasonably performing the duties of their office, grade, rank, or rating.
+When the MEB reviews the case and considers the Airman or Guardian's ability to return to duty is questionable, the case is forwarded to a Physical Evaluation Board (PEB).

-A PEB is comprised of a PEB president, a personnel officer, and a medical officer.
+A PEB, held at AFPC, is comprised of a PEB president, a personnel officer, and a medical officer.
 The PEB determines if the Airman or Guardian is either "fit" or "unfit" to return to duty.
 During the PEB process, the Airman or Guardian's case is referred to the VA for a preliminary disability rating.
 When an Airman or Guardian is found fit to return to duty, they are reintegrated back into military service.
-When the PEB determines the Airman or Guardian is unfit to return to duty, the Airman or Guardian is referred for transition back to civilian life.
+When the PEB determines the Airman or Guardian is unfit to return to duty, the Airman or Guardian is referred for transition back to civilian life (normally a medical retirement).

 RCCs help family members understand the IDES process.
-Unit leadership should be kept informed during the IDES process and any questions that arise should be directed to the Physical Education Board Liaison Officer (PEBLO).
+Unit leadership should be kept informed during the IDES process and any questions that arise should be directed to the PEBLO.